Skip to main content

 • Avoid perfumed pads, tampons with bleached cotton etc.

-• Avoid perfumed shower gels on the vagina area and avoid washing underwear in perfumed softeners.
+• Avoid perfumed shower gels on the vaginal area and avoid washing underwear in perfumed softeners.

 • Avoid synthetic fibres in underwear.